Mevan-Solanga/pizza-delivery-api/readme.md

 ## API Endpoints
 Retrieve Order:
 GET /pizza-delivery-api/order/<order_id>: Retrieve a pizza delivery order by its order ID.

 Create Order:
 POST /pizza-delivery-api/order/: Create a new pizza delivery order by providing order details in the request body.

 Search Orders:

-GET /pizza-delivery-api/search_order/?user_name=<user_name>&pizza_type=<pizza_type>&pizza_size=<pizza_size>: Search for pizza delivery orders based on user name, pizza type, and pizza size.
+GET /pizza-delivery-api/order/search: Search for pizza delivery orders based on user name, pizza type, and pizza size.
-Update Order:

-POST /pizza-delivery-api/order/<order_id>: Update an existing pizza delivery order by providing updated order details in the request body.

 ## Project Structure
 The project structure is organized as follows: